MazatlanVisit.com - Everything you need to know about visiting and residing in Mazatlán Mexico!

 The airport is not very big so you can get in and out fairly quickly.
 This page will describe the process of arriving, going through immigration, collecting your luggage, going through customs, obtaining ground transportation, and even how to obtain ground transportation back to the airport.

 Next, you will proceed into the terminal area.
-First you will the car rental kiosks.
+First you will a room that has car rental kiosks.
 The taxis and buses are so cheap and easy to use in Mazatlan that you probably don't need to rent a car.

 Next, you will see all the drivers holding signs for the people/hotels that have pre-arranged transportation.
 Talk to the appropriate person if you have pre-arranged ground transportation.